Item

 Item.StackBox

-property TRSItem.StackBox(slot: TBox): TBox; static;
+property TItem.StackBox(slot: TBox): TBox; static;

 Returns the correct text box of an item’s amount text based on the item box.

-function TRSItem.ReadStack(slot: TBox): Integer; static;
+function TItem.ReadStack(slot: TBox): Integer; static;

 For use with items in interfaces like bankscreen, inventory, shops and so on to get the number of stacked items.